 A vote for independence is being sold as a vote for more welfare–even though Scotland already gets more money back from Britain than it pays in taxes.
-Scots want more handouts, and think they’ll get them from an independent Scotland.[Scotland Should Stay in the Union, American Renaissance, September 16, 2014]
+Scots want more handouts, and think they’ll get them from an independent Scotland.

 I offer no counter to any of this.
 Why then, do I hope the Saltire will soon fly throughout the land?
 Three reasons.

 Jared Taylor is right to charge that Scottish nationalism is driven by “money grubbing,” not an authentic desire to be free.
 However, Scotland is not being offered a choice between a welfare state and a more efficient system.
 It is being offered a choice between a welfare state subsidized by England and a state they have to pay for themselves.